laffra/hurry/README.md

 ## Usage

-In the first slide of your presentation add something like the following:
+Edit the Speaker Notes for slide 1 of your presentation.
+Add something like the following:

 ```
 # time=45